microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapp/README.md

 By default, we run the app using `yarn start`, which starts a local development server.
 This enables some additional development behaviors and debuggings features, such as `React.StrictMode`, which will render the app twice to find bugs caused by impure rendering.

-If you want to serve a production build of the WebApp (as static files) without any development-specific features,
+If you want to serve a production build of the `webapp` (as static files) without any development-specific features,

 1. Run